One Charlotte Realty, Inc.

 Agents may never personally hold escrow funds unless legally permitted and specifically authorized by the Broker-in-Charge.

-Earnest money, due diligence fees, deposits, and trust funds must be handled strictly according to North Carolina law, contract requirements, NCREC rules, and Brokerage procedures.
+Earnest money, due diligence fees, deposits, rental deposits, security deposits, and trust funds must be handled strictly according to the law of the state where the transaction is located, contract requirements, real estate commission rules, and Brokerage procedures.

-Agency disclosure must be timely, accurate, documented, and compliant with North Carolina requirements.
+Agency disclosure must be timely, accurate, documented, and compliant with applicable state requirements.

 Failure to provide required agency disclosure is a serious compliance violation and may result in disciplinary action.

-Only approved North Carolina real estate forms may be used.
+Only approved and appropriate real estate forms may be used.
 Unauthorized drafting of legal documents is prohibited.

 All contracts, addenda, disclosures, and transaction documents must comply with Brokerage review procedures.